Ronald Johnson (poet): Literary career

 Johnson's book-length poem RADI OS (Sand Dollar Press, 1977) is an early and influential example of erasure poetry.
 He wrote it by blacking out words in a copy of John Milton's Paradise Lost.
 Johnson rewrote the first four books of Milton's poem in this way, producing a new text in which the few remaining words float in the white page space left by the absent words.
 Although Johnson apparently considered RADI OS to be a section of his long poem ARK, it was not included in any edition of that poem.
-Flood Editions reprinted it in 2005.
+RADI OS was reprinted by Flood Editions in 2005.